 Emma Gough Smith

-When Emma Gough Smith was born on 10 November 1803, in Charleston, Charleston, South Carolina, United States, her father, James Harvey Smith, was 42 and her mother, Sarah Marianna Gough, was 30.
+When Emma Gough Smith was born on 10 November 1803, in Charleston, South Carolina, United States, her father, James Harvey Smith, was 42 and her mother, Sarah Marianna Gough, was 30.
 She married William Robinson Tabor on 22 December 1825, in Columbia, Richland, South Carolina, United States.
 They were the parents of at least 6 sons and 3 daughters.
-She lived in Charleston Neck, Charleston, South Carolina, United States in 1850.
-She died on 15 February 1867, in Columbia, Richland, South Carolina, United States, at the age of 63.
+She lived in Charleston Neck, Charleston, South Carolina, United States in 1850 and Charleston, Charleston, South Carolina, United States in 1860.
+She died on 15 February 1867, in Columbia, Richland, South Carolina, United States, at the age of 63, and was buried in Columbia, Richland, South Carolina, United States.

 Photos and Memories (0)